s01242098JuanEspindola/Lab7-readme.md/README.md

 Encapsulation describes the idea of encapsulating data and the methods that work with data within a unit.
 A class is an example of encapsulation, since it encapsulates all data that is member functions, variables, etc. The goal of hiding information is to ensure that an object's state is always valid by controlling access to attributes that are hidden from the outside world.

 Inheritance is the ability of a class to derive or inherit the properties of another class.
+### Conclusion
+In summary, lab number 7 was very practical because we covered how to compress files to ZIP.
+We did it through SVG files and converted it to ZIP, in the LabIT1025 folder.
+Additionally, we also learned to program in Python through the processes of Object Oriented Programming Concepts (OOP).
+We use the tutorials to create a shark program.
+We use Python IDLE and run the program.
+We then attach the screens on GitHub.
+Finally we went back to work on Lucichart, to recreate the shark program.